d3mondev/puredns/README.md

 #### 3. Validation

-To protect against DNS poisoning, puredns uses massdns one last time to validate the remaining results using an internal list of trusted DNS resolvers.
-Currently, the trusted resolvers used are `8.8.8.8` and `8.8.4.4`.
+To protect against DNS poisoning, puredns uses massdns one last time to validate the remaining results using trusted DNS resolvers.
+Currently, the internal trusted resolvers used are `8.8.8.8` and `8.8.4.4`.
 This step is done at a slower pace to avoid hitting any rate limiting on the trusted resolvers.

 You can skip this step using the `--skip-validation` flag.